llccd/WinSU/README.md

     Command line to execute, default "%ComSpec% /K".
 ```

-If you start WinSU without any commandline options, it will execute `%ComSpec%` as user `NT AUTHORITY\SYSTEM`, with `NT SERVICE\TrustedInstaller` added to groups, and all privileges enabled.
+If you start WinSU without any command line options, it will execute `%ComSpec%` as user `NT AUTHORITY\SYSTEM`, with `NT SERVICE\TrustedInstaller` added to groups, and all privileges enabled.

 ## Notes